 The Hopkins Elementary polling location had no line at 12:30 p.m.
 Workers said the day had been calm and there were “no issues.”
 (Photo by Mary Gaughan/Carolina News & Reporter)

-The Associated Press called South Carolina for former president Donald Trump shortly after 8 p.m. on Tuesday.
+The Associated Press called S.C. for Trump, the national victor, shortly after 8 p.m. on Election Day night.

-Election Day came after about 1.47 million votes had already been cast in early voting, according to the South Carolina Election Commission.
+The day came after about 1.47 million votes already had been cast in early voting, according to the South Carolina Election Commission.
 Another 100,000 had been cast by mail.
 The state has about 3.5 million registered voters.

 Poll workers said lines were minimal and moved quickly Tuesday, in part because of early voting.

 Day-of vote totals were being reported slowly Tuesday night.
-More than 1.5 million votes had been cast across the state as of 9:30 p.m.
+More than 2.5 million votes were cast across the state.

 In many polling places in the Midlands, early and absentee voting led to shorter wait times.